Network Regression with Graph Laplacians: Introduction

 \section{Introduction}

 Advances in modern science have led to the increasing availability of large collections of networks where a network is viewed as a fundamental unit of observation.
-Such data are encountered, for example, in the analysis of brain connectivity \citep{fornito2016fundamentals} where interconnections among brain regions are collected for each patient under study, and traffic mobility \citep{von2009public} where volumes of traffic among transit stations are recorded for each day.
+Such data are encountered, for example, in the analysis of brain connectivity \citep{fornito2016fundamentals} where interconnections among brain regions are collected for each patient under study, and traffic mobility \citep{von2009public}, where volumes of traffic among transit stations are recorded for each day.
 Several recent studies focus on the analysis of collections of networks.
 For example, a geometric framework for inference concerning a population of networks was introduced and complemented by asymptotic theory for network averages in \citet{gine:17} and \citet{kolaczyk2020averages}.
-A similar framework for studying populations of networks, where the graph space is viewed as the quotient space of a Euclidean space with respect to a finite group action was studied in \citet{calissano2020populations} and a flexible Bayesian nonparametric approach for modeling the population distribution of network-valued data in \citet{durante2017nonparametric}.
+A similar framework for studying populations of networks, where the graph space is viewed as the quotient space of a Euclidean space with respect to a finite group action, was studied in \citet{calissano2020populations} and a flexible Bayesian nonparametric approach for modeling the population distribution of network-valued data in \citet{durante2017nonparametric}.
+Recently various distance-based methods for collections of networks have also been proposed \citep{donnat2018tracking, josephs2020bayesian, wills2020metrics, lunagomez2021modeling}.

 A challenging and commonly encountered problem is to model the relationship between network objects and one or more explanatory variables.
-Such regression problems arise, for instance, when one is interested in the varying patterns of brain connectivity networks across covariates of interest, such as age and cognitive ability of the subjects.
-The regression setting is different from the time-series case where the emphasis is on modeling a sequence of networks and not on the impact of covariates \citep{kim2018review, jian:20, dubey2021modeling}.
+Such regression problems arise, for instance, when one is interested in varying patterns of brain connectivity networks across covariates of interest, such as age and cognitive ability of subjects.
+As the elderly population increases, an emerging research topic is brain aging and especially age-related cognitive decline \citep{ferreira2013resting, sala2014changes, sala2015reorganization}.
+With advances in neuroimaging techniques, and specifically fMRI, one is able to model the human brain as a network, where nodes correspond to anatomical regions and edges to the functional or structural connections among them.
+Normal brain aging can then be studied by network-response regression, where the brain connectivity network of a subject is the response and the subject's age the predictor.
+This setting is different from the time-series case where the emphasis is on modeling a sequence of networks \citep{zhu2017network, kim2018review, jian:20, dubey2021modeling, wang2021high}.